I. Abstract

 1. Scope

-The GeoZarr Unified Data Model and Encoding Standard defines a conceptual and implementation framework for representing and encoding geospatial and scientific datasets using the Zarr format.
-The scope of this Standard includes the definition of a format-agnostic unified data model, the specification of its encoding into Zarr Version 2 and Version 3, and the establishment of extension points to support interoperability with external metadata and tiling standards.
+The GeoZarr Standard defines a conceptual and implementation framework for representing and encoding geospatial and scientific datasets using the Zarr format.
+The scope of this Standard includes the definition of a format-agnostic data model, the specification of its encoding into Zarr Version 2 and Version 3, and a set of extensions to support affine transformations and overviews.

 This Standard addresses the needs of Earth observation, environmental monitoring, and geospatial analysis applications that require efficient, scalable access to multidimensional datasets.
-It enables the harmonisation of existing data models, such as the Unidata Common Data Model (CDM) and the Climate and Forecast (CF) Conventions, with operational encoding formats suitable for cloud-native storage and analysis.
+It enables the harmonisation of existing data models with operational encoding formats suitable for cloud-native storage and analysis.

 2. Conformance